afshyna/networking-projects/vpn-openvpn-wireguard-engineering-project/README.md

-# Site-to-Site VPN via OpenVPN/Wireguard & Remote-Access VPN via Wireguard with Failover Automation
+# Deployment of an Architecture VPN via OpenVPN & Wireguard with Network Failover Automation

 Micro-project reproducing a realistic enterprise VPN architecture  with primary and backup sites, automatic failover, inter-LAN routing and remote access VPN.